OctopusDeploy/blog/blog/2021-08/workers-explained/index.md

 `*` Pool can use the Execution Containers feature.

-Each cloud instance can lease one Worker per pool and is exclusive to that cloud instance.
+Each cloud instance can lease one Worker per pool, that's exclusive to that cloud instance.
 After the lease expires, the Worker is destroyed (see [this article about Dynamic Workers](https://help.octopus.com/t/how-do-dynamic-workers-work-in-octopus-cloud/25228/2) for time expiration.)
 After being destroyed, a new Worker is provisioned and added to the pool of available Workers for cloud instances to lease.

 ## Conclusion
 I hope this post clarifies what Workers are, and how they're used and selected.
 I certainly learned a lot writing this post.